-Project Overview: ES-0534
+Project Overview: ES-0552

-Excerpt from the 2014 Bellingham Bicycle Master Plan (Chapter 3, page 54): Samish Way - Samish Way is a key crossing from Lincoln Street into the Samish Way Urban Village and the main access to Western Washington University along Bill McDonald Parkway.
+Excerpt from the 2014 Bellingham Bicycle Master Plan (chapter 3, page 54) re: Samish Way - Samish Way is a key crossing from Lincoln Street into the Samish Way Urban Village and the main access to Western Washington University along Bill McDonald Parkway.
 The nearby WWU Lincoln Street Park and Ride, Sehome Village, and Lakeway commercial area are important destinations for University students and other local residents.
 In order to improve bicycle access in this area, the existing bike lanes on Samish Way should be upgraded to buffered bike lanes and pavement markings should extend through the intersections.
 Green bike lanes should be considered between travel lanes on the west side of the interchange to denote a vehicle-bicycle mixing zone and to enhance bicyclists' safety.

 Milestones (black) - Documents (blue):

 - 2009 Samish Way Urban Village Plan, Chapter 4 – Circulation and Parking